Frequently Asked Questions

 What does being a Habitat Ambassador mean?

-Being a Habitat Ambassador means that when we partner with you and you become a future homeowner, you and your family become the face of Habitat.
+Being a Habitat Ambassador for Regina homes means that when we partner with you and you become a future homeowner, you and your family become the face of Habitat.
 We depend on our families to be the face in our community, which means that we would be taking videos and photos of your family and sending your story out to the public.
-If it wasn’t for our families, what we do and how we build homes would not be possible.
+If it wasn’t for our families in Regina, what we do and how we build homes would not be possible.
 You are why people donate their time and funds to our organization.

 What homes are you currently building?